A Mechanical Ventilation Mastery Workshop for Resource Limited Emergency Departments

 The Definitive Workshop for Mechanical Ventilation Training for Resource-Limited Emergency Departments

-This workshop is intended for Paramedics, Nurses, and Providers (PAs, NPs, and Physicians) with limited experience managing mechanical ventilators in a resource-limited environment.
+This workshop is designed for Nurses and Healthcare Providers (PAs, NPs, and Physicians) with limited experience in managing mechanical ventilators in resource-limited environments.

 Workshop Includes